Tutorial 2: Something a little more practical – a web page change detector

 from asphalt.core import inject, resource

-from asphalt.mailer.api import Mailer
+from asphalt.mailer import Mailer

 class ApplicationComponent(CLIApplicationComponent):

-async def start(self, ctx: Context) -> None:
+def __init__(self) -> None:

 self.add_component(

-"mailer", backend="smtp", host="your.smtp.server.here",
+"mailer",

-message_defaults={"sender": "your@email.here", "to": "your@email.here"})
+message_defaults={"sender": "your@email.here", "to": "your@email.here"},

 @inject

-async def run(self, ctx: Context, *, mailer: Mailer = resource()) -> None:
+async def run(self, *, mailer: Mailer = resource()) -> None:

-async with aiohttp.ClientSession() as session:
+async with httpx.AsyncClient() as http:

 last_modified, old_lines = None, None